 How parents and caregivers can help

-- Listen when your child shares a concern.
+Here are some back-to-school tips:- Listen when your child shares a concern.
 More important than solving their problem is that you hear their concerns.
 Your support will help build their confidence.

 - Create a plan.
 Think about ways your child can respond if one of their worries, like missing their bus, should happen.